 Enter a detailed explanation of how the 'other' costs were derived and allocated to the MCSAP project.
-AS does not yet have a negotiated IDC rate for FY2019.
-The approved FY2018 IDC Rate agreement for AS is 13.20% which is applied to direct salaries (regular wages and overtime).
+AS does not yet have a negotiated IDC rate for FY2020.
+The approved FY2019 IDC Rate agreement for AS is 22.70% which is applied to direct salaries (regular wages and overtime).
+The 22.70% is from the FY2019 rate agreement to be used as a placeholder until another new agreement is executed.